So you want an Executive resume that sets you apart.

 - Keep it short.
 Two or three sentences should be enough to grab someone’s attention.
 If you’re going beyond that, either rephrase or use other sections to provide more details, e.g. Achievements or Experience sections.

 - Keep it relevant.
 This is going to be recurring advice, but learn as much as possible about the company you’re applying for before writing a resume.
 What are their values?
 Are they growing?
 Are they in crisis?Summary is the first section where your research pays off.
 If you think the company needs a crisis manager, mention how you were able to transform a struggling business.If the company is a promising startup or a rapidly expanding network, make sure to mention your experience of scaling businesses and navigating a fluid business environment.
-Try mentioning industry-specific experience, such as leading a tech or an e-commerce company.
-This is not mandatory, but surely will give you bonus points.
+Mention industry-specific experience relevant to the job to get some bonus points.

 - Keep it impactful.
 Don’t simply brag about your qualities.
 Provide results and achievements.
 Instead of writing how you spent 10 years in marketing or corporate leadership, share what the company was able to achieve with your guidance.

-Below is an example of a tedious, self-centered Summary section that makes employers and HR’s to roll up their eyes:
+Here’s an example of a tedious, self-centered Summary section that makes employers and hiring managers roll their eyes:

 2 Executive resume summary examples